 Our aim at Help4Addiction is to help you overcome your addiction in the right place – which is why we work to find people the right treatment plans at the right rehab facilities.
 Continue reading to find out more.

 Cannabis is an illicit drug that comes from cannabis plants.
 Although you can find hybrid varieties, there are three main varieties of the cannabis plant – cannabis Sativa (from the Cannabis Sativa plant), cannabis Indica (from the cannabis Indica plant), and Cannabis Ruderalis.

-It is often used on a recreational basis as it can leave you feeling calm and relaxed.
+Marijuana is often used on a recreational basis as it can leave you feeling calm and relaxed.
 Cannabis is illegal for recreational use in the UK, although many countries in Europe have started legalising the drug – it is one of the most widely used drugs.

 Cannabis has many street names and can be known as mary jane, bud, weed, pot, grass, dope, and marijuana.
 People who consume cannabis may refer to the effects as being ‘high’ or ‘stoned’.